 Blood ‘n’ guts is enough to satisfy a cheap thrill.
 It’s the go-to, fool-proof, prime fear that plays at our primitive heart-strings.
 We’re mentally wired to detest or scrutinize the nasty, gross, squishy things that belong inside bodies.

 Description is enough to exhume fear from a reader.
 We all have our own thoughts and experiences when we read.
 Simply printing ‘blood’ induces a personal history associated with that crimson liquor.
 It tastes different for everyone, yet at the same time, it tastes the same.

 Blood ‘n’ guts reminds us of our mortality—it doesn’t matter who you are.
 There’s a heart in your chest; a squishy muscle pumping blood through veins.

-There’s no better reminder of death than seeing what belongs in a chest—outside of it
+There’s no better reminder of death than seeing what belongs inside a chest

 Still, nonetheless; a little part me winces when I see blood ‘n’ guts.
 There’s no reason why that roadkill split open on the concrete can’t be me one day, right?
 (Or you).

 This is only the beginning.
 Clean your hands.